 So, to help with complicating but simplifying your password management, we have put together our top tips for creating complex passwords for each of your different accounts and most importantly, remembering them!

 - A lot of websites now have a configuration that means you have to make sure your password combination includes, 8 characters or more, a mix of upper and lower case letters, a symbol, and a number.
 So, to make it well-defended from attackers the more randomised it is, the better.

 - Avoid using any common combinations, like a pattern, e.g 123456 or abcdefg.
 Also, using the word ‘password’ as a password is not going to protect you!

 - Passwords are there to protect sensitive data and personal information, therefore using your children’s or pet’s names are giving this information away already.

 - Ensure you change up your passwords depending on the account you are logging into, using different, unique passwords for each website helps to keep hackers out of one if not all your sites and accounts.

 - We understand that the complex algorithm, that is now commonly used by a lot of websites can become confusing, especially as the advice also given for password management is to use a different combination for all of the accounts.
 So, we have the advice of thinking of a password algorithm to help with remembrance.
 So the main word could stay the same, but adding numbers instead of letters or changing the symbol for each account can add security and help you to know a pattern of your passwords.

 - With technology forever advancing, there has been the introduction of two-factor/multi-factor verification.
 This means that there are two pieces of evidence that are required from the individual for authentication that it is definitely them trying to access the account.
 This could be a code that is sent to your email, a text to your mobile, or a fingerprint or face recognition.

-- If creating a password algorithm is not suitable for your password management, you could consider purchasing a password management app, which can help keep all your password together securely and encrypt.
+- If creating a password algorithm is not suitable for your password management, you could consider purchasing a password management app, which can help keep all your password together securely and encrypted.